pete-gordon/oricutron/ReadMe.txt

 Filenames must be in uppercase, because usb chip manage by default FAT32 filesystem.

-For basic11 rom which handles joysticks and .tap load from sdcard or usbdrive, you have to download basic.tgz here : http://repo.orix.oric.org/dists/official/tgz/6502/
+For basic11 rom which handles joysticks and .tap load from sdcard or usbdrive, you have to download basic.tgz here: http://repo.orix.oric.org/dists/official/tgz/6502/
 And you need to replace twilbankrom06 with the rom in basic11.tgz.

 Oricutron is provided with kernel (Orix) and shell (Orix) v2022.1 roms.
 For updates, see http://repo.orix.oric.org/dists/official/tgz/6502/